gchoi/Python-Rust-Interoperability/README.md

 ```

 You have two calculation options:
-1. CalcOption.MULTITHREADING: using Multi-threading
+1. `CalcOption.MULTITHREADING`: using Multi-threading
-2. CalcOption.MULTIPROCESSING: using Multi-processing
+2. `CalcOption.MULTIPROCESSING`: using Multi-processing

 ```python
 if __name__ == "__main__":